vocdoni/davincidao/webapp/README.md

 ### 1. Connect Wallet
 - Click "Connect Wallet" to connect your Web3 wallet
-- Ensure you're on the correct network (Sepolia testnet by default)
+- The app will automatically enforce the network configured in your `.env` file
+- If you're on the wrong network, you'll see a warning banner with a "Switch Network" button
+- For WalletConnect users, only the configured network will be available for connection

 ### 2. View Collections
 The sidebar displays all configured collections with: